UDC-GAC/ServerlessContainers/docs/use_case.md

 amount, continuously responding to the resource usage variations.
 Such response can be seen in the several scaling operations that take place, such as at seconds 70 (down), 270 (up) and 420 (down).

-In order to detect the conditions that trigger these scaling requirements, two thresholds, or boundaries, are used:
+In order to detect the conditions that trigger these scaling requirements, two limits (or boundaries) are used:

-* the **upper boundary**, which defines a threshold that, once surpassed, signals for a need to scale up the allocated resource limit to avoid any future bottleneck.
+* **Upper limit**, which defines a threshold that, once surpassed, signals for a need to scale up the allocated resource limit to avoid any future bottleneck.
-* the **lower boundary**, which triggers a scale down of the allocated resource amount once the usage falls beneath the boundary.
+* **Lower limit**, which triggers a scale down of the allocated resource amount once the usage falls below the boundary.

 Thus, it is easy to see that if the thresholds are considered, the first and third scaling operations were caused because the resource